-Third-party extensions can customize your browser.
-These extensions let users add extra security or other tools to the out-of-the-box functionality of the browser.
+Third-party extensions can customize the out-of-the-box functionality of your browser.
 But extensions have their own unique security and privacy risks.
-Sometimes their code isn’t kept up to date, meaning they actually increase risk of hacking.
-Or the extension could be “spoofed” (meaning it’s an imposter version of the real thing) in an attempt to collect user data.
+Sometimes their code isn’t kept up to date, meaning they actually increase the risk of hacking.
+In other cases, the extension could be “spoofed” (meaning it’s an imposter version of the real thing) in an attempt to defraud users.

 So what to do?
 How do you customize your browser while protecting against these security risks?
-In this article, we’ll discuss how to find, install, and safely manage your extensions.
-How to get the benefits of Google Chrome extensions, and protect against their risk.
+In this article, we’ll discuss how to find, install, and safely manage extensions.
+To get the benefits of Google Chrome extensions, while protecting against their risk.

-Note: If you’re already using the Brave browser, check out this guide adding extensions to Brave.
+Note: If you’re already using the Brave browser, check out this guide for adding extensions to Brave.

 To find extensions, you’ll start in the Chrome Web Store, and search by category.
 Note that while the Chrome Web Store usually filters harmful or malicious extensions, the system isn’t foolproof: some bad extensions can slip through the cracks.
 Before you install, be sure to check the total downloads of the extension, and read its ratings and reviews.